Germany frees Al Jazeera journalist despite Egypt's request

 A Cairo court sentenced Mansour - a joint British-Egyptian national - to 15 years in prison in absentia last year on a charge of torturing a lawyer in 2011 in Tahrir Square, the focus of the uprising that toppled Hosni Mubarak.
 Mansour and Al Jazeera deny the charge.

-"I thank the defense team.
+"I thank the defence team.
 I thank the free press.
 I thank all of you," Mansour, dressed smartly in black, shouted to a crowd of his supporters outside central Berlin's Moabit prison.

 The crowd chanted "Allah Akbar" (God is greatest) and "Down, down with military rule" – a slogan that is chanted in pro-Muslim Brotherhood demonstrations – in reference to the military rule that followed the ouster of former Egyptian President Mohamed Mursi of the Brotherhood.